Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Introduction

-At the KIT synchrotron where 2.5 GeV electron storage ring KARA (Karlsruhe Research Accelerator)\cite{IBPTwebsite} is in operation, we have introduced the function of the rf phase modulation into the low-level rf (LLRF) system of KARA by which we can change both the frequency and amplitude of the rf phase modulation quite easily.
-Because the maximum beam energy from the injection accelerator in KARA is 500 MeV, after the injection into the storage ring, we ramp the beam energy up to 2.5 GeV with the storage ring in regular accelerator operation.
-Therefore, it is essential for KARA to improve the beam lifetime, so that the experiments with the synchrotron radiation from KARA take place with enough beam stability.
-To introduce the rf phase modulation scheme into KARA accelerator operation, we have searched for the optimum condition to improve the beam lifetime by focusing mainly on three parameters and conditions for the rf phase modulation, namely, the frequency and the amplitude of the modulation, and the beam current.
-Because KARA does not have the possibility of the top-up operation in 2.5 GeV, it seems essential to investigate the range of the optimal parameters in dependency of the beam current.
-In the process to find the optimum condition of the rf phase modulation, we have discussed the detuning properties of the bunch lengthening when we slightly change the modulation frequency around twice the synchrotron frequency.
-We discuss a theoretical model which shows us that the dependence of the bunch length on the modulation frequency could have an asymmetric peak around the frequency of twice the synchrotron frequency, and the experiments of the bunch length measurement with the streak camera and the rf phase modulation agree with the model.
-The results of the simulation based on macro particle tracking follow these results.
+At the 2.5 GeV electron storage ring KARA (Karlsruhe Research Accelerator) \cite{IBPTwebsite} in Karlsruhe Institute of Technology (KIT), we have introduced the function of RF phase modulation into the low-level RF (LLRF) system of KARA, allowing us to change both the frequency and amplitude of the RF phase modulation quite easily.
+Because the maximum beam energy from the injection accelerator in KARA is 500 MeV, we ramp the beam energy up to 2.5 GeV with the storage ring during regular accelerator operation after the injection.
+Therefore, it is essential for KARA to improve the beam lifetime so that the experiments with the synchrotron radiation take place with enough beam stability.
+To introduce the RF phase modulation scheme into KARA accelerator operation, we have searched for the optimum modulation conditions to elongate the longitudinal bunch length by focusing on the modulation frequency and amplitude.
+In the search process, we have discussed the detuning conditions of bunch lengthening by scanning the modulation frequency around the double synchrotron frequency (2$f_s$).
+The frequency-detuning characteristics of the bunch elongation have shown a peak structure around the double synchrotron frequency.
+To formulate the detuning properties, we have discussed a theoretical model that shows the dependence of the bunch length on the modulation frequency.
+The model indicates that the detuning curve should have a peak around the double synchrotron frequency, with a frequency shift in the negative direction accompanied by an asymmetric peak shape that corresponds to the experimental and simulation results.